calebjmatthews/endless-desert/concept.md

   [ ] Select non-exact resources in conversations
   [ ] Hide recipes missing ingredients
   [ ] Handle number parsing within ResourceSelectOne
+  [ ] Study and analysis consume resources at start, can be cancelled

 ## Commands
 ### Delete all records from all tables: